 Are smartphones and tablets the beginning of the end for stationary computers?
 Many developments confirm this, not just the increasing number of mobile search queries on Google.
 The mobile first approach follows this trend and places primary importance on creating mobile websites.
 A slimmer scope and more dynamic layout yield satisfy more than just smartphone users — they boost search result...

-App programming vs. App makers
+App programming vs. app makers

 Choosing the right software to develop your own app is a big decision and should be carefully considered.
 The traditional approach – programming an app via a particular platform – offers the widest range of options when it comes to technical app development.
 But basic programming skills don’t always suffice; successful app developers often have years of experience in the field.
 So a word of warning: if you’re a beginner, you should try to acquire as much basic knowledge as possible before you aim to take on the coding of an app on your own using a programming language.

-For programming, most coders use an integrated development environment (DIE).
+For programming, most coders use an integrated development environment (IDE).
 An IDE for application programming provides software developers with various useful components (software development kit, editor, debugger, compiler, emulator, etc.).
 This means that programmers have several useful tools at their fingertips that are powerful aids and are specific to the chosen programming language.

 App makers, on the other hand, offer a similar experience to the very popular and globally recognised homepage builders.
-You don’t need prior programming experience to use app makers, as they work on the WYSIWYG principle (what you see is what you get): within the app builder, you work on a graphic user interface that is usually intuitive and easy to get to grips with.
+You don’t need prior programming experience to use app makers, as they work on the WYSIWYG principle (what you see is what you get): within the app builder, you work on a graphic user interface that is usually intuitive and easy to use.
 But app makers are considerably more restrictive for creativity than IDEs.
 They only offer a small selection of programming commands, which are accessible via the graphic interface and can be added into the user interface.

 Our focus here will be to introducethese app makers.
 But to demonstrate the differences between the two different approaches, we’ll briefly outline the methods involved in programming iOS and Android apps with an integrated development environment too.